Make way for the Mothership in Hollywood. George Clinton is getting a Walk of Fame star

 Get DFW local news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC DFW newsletters.

-Born July 22, 1941, in Kannapolis, North Carolina, Clinton was raised in Plainfield, New Jersey, where he formed the barbershop doo-wop ensemble called The Parliaments when he was 15 years old.
+Born July 22, 1941, in Kannapolis, N.C., Clinton was raised in Plainfield, N.J., where he formed the barbershop doo-wop ensemble called The Parliaments when he was 15 years old.
 The group had a major hit with 1967's "(I Wanna) Testify."

 When Clinton temporarily lost the rights to the name The Parliaments during a contractual dispute with Revilot Records in 1968, he formed Funkadelic, a rock group that fused acid-rock guitar, bizarre sound effects and cosmological rants with danceable beats and booming bass lines.